katiejwilde/katiejwilde-academic/content/slides/icaird/index.md

 ## Partners

 It brings together a pan-Scotland collaboration of 15 partners from across industry, the NHS, and academia; including four current actively engaged SMEs.
+Industry leadership is provided by Canon Medical Research Europe (radiology) and Royal Philips (digital pathology).

+---

+## Funders

-Industry leadership is provided by Canon Medical Research Europe (radiology) and Royal Philips (digital pathology). iCAIRD was awarded £10m in ISCF funding by Innovate UK, while partner companies Canon Medical Research Europe Ltd, Royal Philips and SMEs are collectively providing £6M of additional supportive funding.
+iCAIRD was awarded £10m in ISCF funding by Innovate UK, while partner companies Canon Medical Research Europe Ltd, Royal Philips and SMEs are collectively providing £6M of additional supportive funding.

 ---